-- Communicate effectively across cultures, considering International Marketing issues from a variety of perspectives.
+- Communicate effectively across cultures, considering issues from a variety of perspectives.

-- Improve knowledge and understanding of differences in attitudes between Malaysian and UK students on the subject of Student Finance, with particular focus on the role of students’ own situational influences and assumptions.
+- Improve knowledge and understanding of cultural differences in different countries, particularly the role of students’ own cultural influences and assumptions.

 - Demonstrate teamwork skills by collaborating on a multi-country research project.